Sunset Limited: Return to Phoenix

 Since its Wellton branch closure, officials have intermittently considered different options for how to reopen the line and restore Sunset Limited direct passenger service to Phoenix and potentially launching intercity service to LA.
-In 2009, the Arizona Department of Transportation (ADOT) requested federal American Recovery and Reinvestment Act funds to help restore the Wellton Branch and bring the Sunset Limited back to Phoenix but was unsuccessful.
-In 2014, ADOT hired the consultants URS to do a more in-depth Wellton Branch rehabilitation study.
-The study was commissioned by ADOT in an effort to understand the existing condition of the Wellton Branch and to develop improvement scenarios and capital cost estimates for freight and passenger rail service between Arlington and Wellton, a distance of 90.8 mi.
-In that study, it was determined that light freight demand along the Wellton Branch line/Phoenix Subdivision does not warrant reopening the Wellton Branch and that reopening this corridor solely for passenger service is not cost effective, although if freight demand increased, phased rehabilitation made sense.
-It also recommended that the State seek to identify and develop freight opportunities for the Wellton Branch.
+The most recent study was conducted by ADOT in an effort to understand the existing condition of the Wellton Branch and to develop improvement scenarios and capital cost estimates for freight and passenger rail service between Arlington and Wellton, a distance of 90.8 miles.
+In that study, it was determined that freight demand along the Wellton Branch line/Phoenix Subdivision does not warrant re-opening the Wellton Branch and that re-opening this corridor solely for passenger service is not cost effective.